Fast simulation of planar Clifford circuits: Algorithm for graph state simulation

-Suppose now that we want to restrict $\mathcal A$ to some subset of the qubits in $\ket{\psi}$.
-To remove the $i$th qubit from $\mathcal A$, we simply remove the $i$th row of $A$, $B$, $a$, and $b$.
-After eliminating $\ell$ such qubits, we obtain the affine space:
+Suppose now that we want to restrict $\mathcal A$ to some subset of the qubits of $\ket{\psi}$.
+We do this by tracing out the unwanted qubits.
+To trace out the $i$th qubit from $\mathcal A$, we simply remove the $i$th row of $C$, $D$, $c$, and $d$.
+After tracing out $m$ qubits, we obtain the affine space: